Cervical dystonia and spasmodic torticollis treatment

 Your doctor looked at you, noticed that your head is tilted and feels your neck area for tightness and spasms.
 When the doctor asked you about how often do you get these painful muscle spasms and whether they were sharp pains mostly or dull pains mostly, you may have responded that the sharp pain and the dull pain comes and goes.
 Your pain sometimes starts suddenly, sometimes it goes away, sometimes the pain stays for while and becomes continuous.
 When they become more frequent, that is when your head tilts most and you get a feeling of near incapacitating tightness in your head, neck, shoulder and upper back.

 Your doctor tells you that he/she suspects Cervical dystonia also called Spastic Torticollis.
 It is not curable, but it is treatable.
-Your doctor may suggest a specialists who can prescribe and recommend various muscle relaxants.
+Your doctor may suggest a specialist who can prescribe and recommend various muscle relaxants.
 You probably received the first of your muscle relaxant prescriptions at this consultation.

 A lot of medicine and you are likely not being helped

 When a patient who is suffering from dystonia comes into our clinics looking for help and some answers it is because their condition has worsened.
-They have rapid blinking of the eyes, may have become light sensitive, and may have developed head tremors.
+They have rapid blinking of the eyes, may have become light-sensitive, and may have developed head tremors.
 The efforts to treat this worsening condition is manifested with a long medical history in the form of the remaining pills in their prescription bottles or blister packs.
 They will tell us about trial and error regiments that went on for months, maybe years in trying to determine appropriate doses and optimal combinations of medications that would work for them.
-Many patients would call this the “most frustrating and depressing,” parts of their treatments because the medications did not help them and only gave them unwanted side effects.
+Many patients would call this the “most frustrating and depressing,” part of their treatments because the medications did not help them and only gave them unwanted side effects.

 These prescriptions may include Duopa®, Rytary®, Cogentin®, Austedo®, Xenazine®, Valium®, Lioresal®, Gablofen® among others.
 If you have been prescribed these medications you know that in one way or another they act upon neurotransmitters (such as dopamine) to reduce signals to the brain calling for spasms.
-You also know that they may make you drowsy, possibly incoherent depressed, anxiety ridden and nervous.
+You also know that they may make you drowsy, possibly incoherent depressed, anxiety-ridden and nervous.

 People who come to our clinics are usually very tired of taking these medications.